How to make a movie on iPhone

 The smaller camera made it easy for many busy or crowded location shots.
 Without the need for heavy equipment, the iPhone even offers a bit of a disguise for the filmmaker.
 They look just like everyone else in a restaurant taking selfies or otherwise spending time on their phones.

 Photo apps such as FiLMiC Pro to shoot in 4K definition, motorized iPhone gimbal stabilizers, and other accessories (lights, lenses, mics), will give you the necessities.
 If the conditions are right, the iPhone can be used without special add ons.
 Just make sure it’s in landscape mode, hit record, and use the play button to review the scene.

 While editing can take place on an iPhone and iPad, the smaller editing screens can limit what an editor sees at any one time.
-When trying to lay in cuts, transitions, and music, the best bet is to use a laptop or desktop computer.
+When trying to lay in cuts, transitions, and film, the best bet is to use a laptop or desktop computer.
 Touch screens are nice, but a mouse offers greater control.

 Using an iPhone to Shoot Scenes

 You’ll still need to figure out the technical aspects of working with such a small device.
 We mentioned FiLMiC pro earlier, but there are several apps you can download that will turn your iPhone into a highly capable camera for film.
 Free apps like Mavis give you a good base for using your iPhone as a camera without having to spend money.

 Other apps, such as the Lumu Light Meter, will let you know when you have the exposure you need to shoot a scene.
 The Lumos Sun and Moon tracker will show you where the sun will be at any given point during a shoot and even approximate the length of shadows created from your position.